 The University reserves the right to remove residents and/or charge for occupancy beyond the closing deadline.

 Residents who are separated from the University (academic dismissal, withdrawal, etc.) will be granted 24 hours to vacate their room/suites.
 Residents dismissed from the University for judicial reasons will need to vacate their room and campus by the judicial directed date and time.
-Failure to do so will result in the student being charged for the room until the resident properly checks out, returns their key, complete the Room Inspection Form, and Key Card and Emergency Contact Card.
+Failure to do so will result in the student’s belongings being removed and discarded.

-Residents who are granted a release during the Fall semester, who are not continuing in housing for the Spring term are required to vacate their assigned room/suite no later than 24 hours after their last examination.
+Residents who are not continuing in housing for the Spring term are required to vacate their assigned room/suite no later than 24 hours after their last examination.
 In cases where there are less than 24 hours between the last examination and the official closing date/time of the facilities, residents must vacate by the advertised date/time stipulated in the official closing notice.
 After a release is granted by the University, the resident becomes ineligible to remain in their assigned room/suite during break periods since the term of the Student Housing Agreement ends on the official closing date.
 Students should use the steps below for checkout-procedures: